Whatif

 Environmental Contaminants

 Because starfish reside on the seafloor, they act as bio-accumulators.
-If the area in which they were harvested is polluted with industrial runoff, pesticides, or plastics, those substances may be concentrated within the tissue of the starfish.
-This makes local harvesting, especially near urban centers or ports, incredibly dangerous.
+If the region in which they were glean is pollute with industrial runoff, pesticide, or plastic, those substance may be concentrated within the tissue of the starfish.
+This makes local harvesting, specially near urban centers or embrasure, fantastically dangerous.

 Allergies